judacribz/ZooAtlanta/README.md

-# Homework Week Two Weekend
+# Homework Week Two Weekend #

-## Research
+## Research ##
-1. What is the difference in recyclerView and listView? </br>
+#### 1. What is the difference in recyclerView and listView? ####
+Major advantages RecyclerView has over ListView: </br>
+*used for scrolling list of elements for large data sets or data that changes frequently

+RecyclerView ViewHolder </br>
+*each view holder displays a single item with a view *only as many needed to disaplay on-screen plus a few extra to be ready when they are scrolled to *view holders that are off-screen the longest can be re-bound to new data

+LayoutManager </br>
+*allows us how to choose difference ways to display the list such as in a horizontal list or grid view which cant be done using ListView

 2. Define lazy loading. </br>
 3. What is an item decorator in RecyclerViews? </br>
 4. What is the View Holder Pattern? </br>